 It is worth mentioning that ISO 14971 defines risk as the combination of the probability of occurrence of harm and the severity of that harm, whereas FMEA is about the probability of occurrence of a failure and severity of the consequences of the failure.
 As the common terms probability and severity represent very different entities with low correlation in these scenarios, care is required when applying these terms to FMEA and to risk management.

-Management of risk occurs in three-steps:
+Management of medical device risk occurs in three-steps:

 Starting the risk management process from the preliminary identification of hazards associated with the particular design and characteristics of the device, then estimating risk for the hazardous situations resulting from a sequence of events would provide the risks prior to any risk control measures.

-In the next step, the identified hazardous situations are considered for applying appropriate risk control measures one at a time and estimating risks for potential harm to users.
+In the next step, the identified hazardous situations are considered for applying appropriate medical device risk control measures one at a time and estimating risks for potential harm to users.
 Accordingly, two probabilities come into play: 1) the probability of the hazard resulting in a hazardous situation, and 2) the probability of the hazardous situation resulting in harm.
 The probability of occurrence of harm is the product of these two probabilities.
 Incidentally, use of the terms ‘pre-mitigation’ and ‘post-mitigation’ risks to characterize these two phases is considered inappropriate, as mitigation applies to acceptance of residual risks, rather than reduction of risk accomplished through risk control measures.

-Two risk analysis tools particularly useful in the identification of hazards, hazardous situations, risk control measures and harm are the Preliminary Hazard Analysis and Fault Tree Analysis.
+Two medical device risk analysis solutions particularly useful in the identification of hazards, hazardous situations, risk control measures and harm are the Preliminary Hazard Analysis and Fault Tree Analysis.
 Use of these top-down analysis tools should lay the foundation for risk analysis and serve as precursors for subsequent assessment of risks under fault conditions and failure modes.
 A combination of the analyses using the top-down and bottom-up (e.g. FMEA) tools would provide manufacturers a robust assessment of risks; on its own FMEA is not risk management as represented by ISO 14971.